EMsoft-org/EMsoft/ReadMe.md

 ## What's coming in 6.0?
 - We are currently rewriting the entire code base of EMsoft using Object Oriented fortran 2018; this is a major rewrite that completely changes the API, meaning that users who have written their own code to link to or extend EMsoft will likely need to update that code (or continue using the most recent 5.x version).
-- All the data types defined in the former typedefs.f90 module are replaced by classes and methods, leading to a significantly cleaner code base.
+- All the data types defined in the former typedefs.f90 module are replaced by classes and methods, leading to a significantly cleaner code base that is much easier to maintain.
-- We started to use a different package documentation model (FORD for FORtran Documentation) that will have every function, subroutine, class, etc. fully documented in HTML format.
-- This is a major recoding effort so for now we won't put a release date on it; it will likely be late 2020 if not Spring of 2021.
+- This has been a major recoding effort; EMsoftOO is currently available in beta version from EMsoft-org on GitHub.
+To build EMsoftOO, please make sure that you build the developOO branch of the EMsoftSuperbuild repository.

 ## New features in 4.2